DavidAriOstenfeldt/project_website/content/text-analysis.md

 His sentiment is comparatively low, and his songs were often associated with turmoil, heartbreak and fragmented feelings.

+#### The Beatles
+[The Beatles](https://www.wikiwand.com/en/The_Beatles) were an English rock band formed in 1960.
+They are often regarded as the most influential band of all time, and played a huge role pop musics' recognition as a proper art form.
+Their sentiment is comparatively on the high end, and they share similarity with other famous musicians from the same time period: _Aretha Franklin_, _Elvis Presley_, _Ray Charles_.

+Their defining words are classic English/British terms: _knickers_, _joob_, _gloucester_ etc.

+The Beatles has had 65 songs on the 'Hot-100' list, and were one of the first bands to experience the hyper-fan culture, with many calling the period of time they were active a period of _beatlemania_.

 We invite you to go through the tabs and see if you can recognise some of the artists and their similar artists or most defining words.

 >Note: Artist clouds may not indicate the average word usage by an artist.
 The word clouds are most likely _skewed_ towards what is mainstream, as it is far from all songs by an artist which reach the top 100.